In the last post I talked about how affirmations aren’t as effective when your unconscious mind has negative programs running.

 What about those times when we feel overwhelmed to behave in ways we say we don’t want… overeating, flying off the handle, smoking feeling anxious & overwhelmed etc…

-How well does thinking help then?
+How well does thinking and talking help then?

 Not so much!

 There is nothing wrong with feeling feelings.
 We have good feelings and not so good feelings.
 Sitting in that space of not so good feelings might bring you to some clarity about what you don’t want.
 Though, more often than not, we don’t really know what to do with those not so good feelings.